Python pandas DataFrame

 Python pandas DataFrame Columns

 This example shows how to reorder the columns.
 By default, Data Frame will use the column order we used in the actual data.
 However, you can use this argument to alter the position of any column.
-For example, let me change the Age from 2nd position to 4th.
+For example, let me change the Age from the second position to the fourth position.

 table = {'name': ['John', 'Mike', 'Suresh', 'Tracy'],